 I'm all for eating pumpkin baked goods year round!
-But, fall is definitely the time to go all out.
+But, fall is definitely the time to go all-out.
 Here are some more healthy pumpkin recipes:

 Healthy Paleo Pumpkin Banana Bread made with cassava flour and only sweetened with bananas.
 Grain free, gluten free, dairy free, nut free and no added sugar.

 - Preheat oven to 350 degrees F. Line an 8" x 4" loaf pan with parchment paper and set aside.

 - Best stored in the fridge up to one week.

 If you prefer a sweeter bread, add a couple tablespoons of honey or maple syrup to the batter.